 Author: Dr Anthony Yung, Dermatologist, Hamilton, New Zealand; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, March 2014.

 IgG4-related disease is a newly-described rare syndrome consisting of many disease entities that were previously thought to be unrelated.
-These conditions have the common pathological features of:
+These conditions have the pathological features of:

 Elevated serum IgG4 is present in 60–70% patients.